HarshLohiya/ShopEase/README.md

 # ShopEase

-ShopEase App is a dynamic e-commerce Android application crafted with Java, featuring an intuitive in-app admin panel for efficient management and hassle-free user authentication via email or Google account integration.
-Leveraging Firebase Firestore as the backend database, the app boasts a robust cart system and personalized profile pages for users to track wishlisted and ordered products.
+ShopEase is an innovative e-commerce Android application developed in Java, featuring seamless user authentication, robust cart management, and personalized profiles.
+Utilizing Firebase Firestore as its backend, the app automates email generation for order details and integrates an intuitive admin panel for efficient management.
+With sophisticated search, rating and review systems, short link sharing, and a section for similar products, ShopEase delivers a modern shopping experience, enhancing user engagement and promoting product discovery.

 ## Features